ksu-is/Operation-Sharpshooter/projectroadmap.md

 6) Add scores - Brianna: DONE
 7) Marketing powerpoint - Drew: DONE
 8) Add timer to evaluate reaction time - Drew: IN PROGRESS
+9) Upload code to Pi - Drew: DONE
-9) Construct hardware according to assigned pins in code - Drew: IN PROGRESS
+10) Practice constructing hardware according to assigned pins in code - Drew: DONE
-10) Test code for proper application while running - Brianna: IN PROGRESS
+11) Test code for proper application while running - Brianna: IN PROGRESS
-11) Correct any bugs and/or add improvements to code as necessary - Brianna: IN PROGRESS
+12) Correct any bugs and/or add improvements to code as necessary - Brianna: IN PROGRESS